Rourkela Steel Plant

-Rourkela Steel Plant (RSP), is a public sector, integrated steel plant in Rourkela, Odisha state, India.
+Rourkela Steel Plant (RSP) is a public sector, integrated steel plant in Rourkela, Odisha state, India.
 It was established on 3 February 1959 with the help of West German industrial corporations on approximately 19,000 acre of land acquired from tribal inhabitants.
-The plant is operated by the Steel Authority of India (SAIL), a Central PSU.
+The plant is operated by the Steel Authority of India Limited (SAIL), a central PSU.

-After the 2010-12 expansion, RSP currently has a production capacity of 4.5 MTPA (Million Tonne per Annum) of Hot Metal, 4.2 MTPA of Crude Steel and 3.9 MTPA of Saleable Steel, employs 19,134 employees as of February 2011 and produces a mix of products.
-The RSP reported an annual revenue of ₹26,830.57 crores (US$ 3.54 billion) and profit before taxes (PBT) of ₹6347.65 crores (US$ 837.53 million) for the financial year 2021–22.
+After the 2010-12 expansion, RSP currently has a production capacity of 4.5 MTPA (million tonnes per annum) of hot metal, 4.2 MTPA of crude steel, and 3.9 MTPA of saleable steel, employs 19,134 employees as of February 2011 and produces a mix of products.
+RSP reported an annual revenue of ₹26,830.57 crores (US$3.54 billion) and profit before taxes (PBT) of ₹6,347.65 crores (US$837.53 million) for the financial year 2021–22.

 History

 A temple to modernization

 The Rourkela Steel Plant Project was first announced by Jawaharlal Nehru in 1953.
 The steel plant at Rourkela was proposed in India's Second Five-Year Plan, drafted in 1954–55.
 RSP was projected as one of Nehru's temples to India's industrial modernity; aimed at rapid industrialization, removal of economic stagnation, generating employment and socioeconomic progress.
 The site of the plant at Rourkela was chosen for various reasons.
 One of the arguments is that in the 1950s, the government of Orissa was determined to attract investments for the establishment of industrial projects in the northern district of Sundargarh, which was considered to be one of the most backward regions with a mostly tribal population that desperately needed development.
 The decision was made for Rourkela due to technical and logistical reasons — raw materials such as iron ore, coal and limestone were locally available; water could be supplied from the Brahmani river; the Calcutta-Bombay railway line passed through Rourkela; and electricity could be supplied from the Hirakud dam.